nshukla2019/skyscanner-flight-search2021/README.md

 3) use intuitive UI principles to highlight or call out the cheapest flights for a user running a search

 Bonus:
-4) when all flight options are listed, allow the user to sort the results by the cheapest to highest priced and vice versa
+1) when all flight options are listed, allow the user to sort the results by the cheapest to highest priced and vice versa

 Packages and Components Used:

 1) Material UI
-	*Data Grid component to hold the API data based on user’s input *allows user to sort on each column by clicking a column title *Grid component to hold the form which the user inputs the Origin, Destination, Departure Date, Arrival Date, and Currency Type
+a) Data Grid component to hold the API data based on user’s input
+i) allows user to sort on each column by clicking a column title
+b) Grid component to hold the form which the user inputs the Origin, Destination, Departure Date, Arrival Date, and Currency Type
-	*TextField Component as the input fields for the Arrival and Departure Date *allows the user to choose the date using a date picker and user does not need to type it in manually *default value is also set today’s date
+c) TextField Component as the input fields for the Arrival and Departure Date
+i) allows the user to choose the date using a date picker and user does not need to type it in manually ii) default value is also set today’s date

 2) Moment
 	*Moment .format() function to format the date